Any comments or updates please click here.

 +1 514 398 1540

 Bachelor of Arts in Music.
+Three years.
 Performance is not included.
 Bachelor of Music.
+Four years.
 Studies include performance (classical, jazz, early music), instrumental conducting, composition, jazz composition and arranging, music history, theory, music technology, church music, entrepreneurship.
 Bachelor of Education in Music.
+Four years.

 Master of Arts.
 In musicology, composition, theory, music education, music technology.
 Master of Music.
-In performance (classical, jazz, opera, early music), choral, orchestral and wind band conducting, composition, church music, sound recording.
+In performance (classical, jazz, opera, early music), choral, orchestral and wind band conducting, collaborative piano, composition, church music, sound recording.
 Doctor of Philosophy.
 Doctor of Music.
+In performance, composition.

 Graduate Artist Diploma.
 One year.
 For advanced performance.
 Licenciate in Music (L.Mus).
 Three years.
 For advanced performance.
 Graduate Certificate in Performance - Choral Conducting.
 Graduate Diploma in Performance.
 One year.